 The fast ferry tickets from Ha Tien to Phu Quoc with Super Dong ferry cost 230.000 dong each.
 The ferry ride was very comfortable and took only 1,5 hours.
 The ferries go to the east side of the island so you have to take a taxi or bus to get to Duong Dong.

 One very good tip that we read before was to buy the bus tickets already during the ferry ride.
 Right after the ferry left the harbor, a ticket guy starts to sell tickets to Super Dong’s own bus for 30.000 dong.
 You should be aware of this because the seller doesn’t probably speak English and doesn’t offer the tickets to foreigners if you don’t ask yourself.
 We almost missed the ticket sales as well but went to chase the seller later and managed to get the tickets.
 When we stepped out from the ferry, we got to walk directly to the air-conditioned bus.
-It was perfect because we avoided all the hassle with finding a bus or fighting with taxi drivers.
+It was perfect because we avoided all the hassle with finding a bus or debating with taxi drivers.

 Cheap accommodation on Phu Quoc

 The widest selection of accommodations is along the Long beach, south from Duong Dong.
 In the area you can find everything from cheap hostels to luxury villas.
 When we were on the island at the end of April, the prices of hostel dorms started from $4 and private rooms from $10.
 You can check the cheapest Phu Quoc accommodation deals on Agoda*.

 As usually, we started to wander with our backpacks and compare the prices.
 We headed towards south along the main road.
 It seemed to be quite difficult to find a cheap place to stay.
 When walking with backpacks became too sweaty, we sat down for ice coffees and searched cheap accommodation online.